pavantejaswivelivela/pavantejaswivelivela/README.md

 ## Introduction
--Hi, I’m @pavantejaswivelivela
+Hi, I’m @pavantejaswivelivela.
- I hold a B.Tech in Mechanical Engineering, from Koneru Lakshmaiah College of Engineering and MSc in Design and Engineering, from Politecnico di Milano
+I hold a B.Tech in Mechanical Engineering, from Koneru Lakshmaiah College of Engineering and MSc in Design and Engineering, from Politecnico di Milano.
- I’m interested in data science for product design research and innovation I’m currently learning data science
+I’m interested in data science for product design research and innovation.
+I’m currently learning data science.
- I’m looking to collaborate on innovation using data science
+I’m looking to collaborate on innovation using data science.

 ## Research